trillek-team/tec/README.md

 1. Run it from `tec/`

 ### Unit tests
-To generate the unit tests, follow the same instructions that before, but set to true the flag BUILD_TESTS_TEC
+To generate the unit tests, follow the same instructions from before, but set to true the flag BUILD_TESTS_TEC